U.S. flag

 Summary of Use during Lactation

 There is minimal published experience with almotriptan during breastfeeding, although the dose in milk appears to be low.
 If almotriptan is required by the mother of an older infant, it is not a reason to discontinue breastfeeding, but until more data become available, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.
+Painful, burning nipples and breast pain have been reported after doses of sumatriptan and other triptans.
+This has occasionally been accompanied by a decrease in milk production.

 Drug Levels

 Maternal Levels.
 One woman who was over 1 month postpartum took a single oral dose of almotriptan to treat migraine.
 She provided one milk sample before the dose, then additional milk samples at 1, 2, 4, 8, 12 and 24 hours after the dose.
-The peak milk level of 106.2 mcg/L occurred at 2 hours after the dose.
+The peak milk level of 106.2 mcg/L occurred 2 hours after the dose.
 The average milk level was 29.6 mcg/L and the half-life in milk was 4 hours.
 The infant’s daily dosage of almotriptan was estimated to be 4.4 mcg/kg and the weight-adjusted infant dosage was 1.8% of the maternal dose.[1]

 Infant Levels.
 Relevant published information was not found as of the revision date.